How is it that having fun can work against pain? Read about the protective brain and how fun can help.

 The protective brain

 As you may know, the brain plays an important role in pain.
 Whether your pain is physical, or you're not feeling well.
 Your brain is trying to protect you.
-Here are a few examples:
+Here are 3 examples:

 - By making pain, your brain tries to protect you from possible damage to your body.